dream-sports-labs/code-push-server/cli/README.md

 dota login --accessKey <accessKey>
 ```

-When logging in via this method, the access key will not be automatically invalidated on logout, and can be used in future sessions until it is explicitly removed from the CodePush server or expires.
+When logging in via this method, the access key will not be automatically invalidated on logout, and can be used in future sessions until it is explicitly removed from the DOTA server or expires.
 However, it is still recommended that you log out once your session is complete, in order to remove your credentials from disk.

 Finally, if at any point you need to change a key's name and/or expiration date, you can use the following command: